bgoonz/docs-collection/github/billing/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions.md

 ---
 title: Managing your spending limit for GitHub Actions
-intro: 'You can set a spending limit for {% data variables.product.prodname_actions %} usage.'
+intro: "You can set a spending limit for {% data variables.product.prodname_actions %} usage."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-your-spending-limit-for-github-actions
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-github-actions/managing-your-spending-limit-for-github-actions
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Actions